sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_in_cython.rst

     ``sig_on()`` and ``sig_off()`` inside that block.
 When in doubt, choose to use ``sig_check()`` instead, which is always safe to use.

 Unpickling Cython Code
 ======================

-Pickling for python classes and extension classes, such as cython, is different.
+Pickling for Python classes and extension classes, such as Cython, is different.
-This is discussed in the `python pickling documentation`_.
+This is discussed in the `Python pickling documentation`_.
 For the unpickling of extension classes you need to write a :meth:`__reduce__` method which typically returns a tuple ``(f, args, ...)`` such that ``f(*args)`` returns (a copy of) the original object.
 As an example, the following code snippet is the